daffaadra/Portofolio/Skripsi/00_ReadMe_Skripsi.md

 - This project is divided into two parts:
   1. Time series decomposition of the data using Seasonal/Classical Decomposition and Seasonal-Trend Decomposition Based on Loess (Locally Estimated Regression).
   2. Analysis using Vector Autoregressive (VAR) model.
 This part covers building the model, estimating the parameters, and forecasting future values.
+- "Plot + Dekomposisi.ipnyb" file shows the basic visualization of the data along with the time series decomposition process.
+The decomposed data was extracted and will be used for further analysis with VAR model.
+- "VAR.ipnyb" file demonstrates building and analyzing VAR model chronologically.
+The steps involved are:
+  1. Granger Causality test
+  2. Stationary (Augmented Dicky-Fuller) test
+  3. Cointegration (Johansen) test
+  4. Model selection (order of the model) using AIC, BIC, and HQIC
+  5. Parameter estimation
+  6. Forecasting & Error analysis